 The result of the engineered and manufactured coverage was that our democracy was undermined just where it most needed to be affirmed.
-Considering that the thousands of our fellow citizens who died on 9/11 were slaughtered simply for being Americans, the Soviet-style rebuilding process was an appalling charade.
+Considering that the thousands of our fellow citizens who died on 9/11 were slaughtered simply for being Americans, the devious, autocratic rebuilding process was an appalling charade.

 Now that the site has been mostly rebuilt, our activities at the Twin Towers Alliance have also developed.
-What our many years of observation and investigation taught us is that the swindle at Ground Zero is just the most prominent consequence of a systemic failure to responsibly inform Americans and the widespread abuse of power that failure fosters.
+What our many years of observation and investigation taught us is that the Swindle at Ground Zero is just the most prominent consequence of a systemic failure to responsibly inform American citizens and the widespread abuse of power that failure fosters.

-History should be built upon the fullest, most trustworthy accounts possible.
+The historical record is best served by including the fullest, broadest account possible.
 Our three sites — The Twin Towers Alliance, The Alliance Journal, and the TTA Institute for Responsive Government — comprise our small effort to set a crooked record straight:

-The [Twin Towers] Alliance Journal will now go beyond WTC-related news, of which there is relatively little, to provide links to publications, blogs, and opinions (including our own) that focus on the breakdown of our democracy and promote solutions.
-The implicit flip-side of the quote in our heading cautions that the country will not be safe if the people are not given the facts — “the whole truth”.
-But the widespread editorializing that is embedded in so much that passes for news is constantly selling America short and threatens to hobble us permanently.
+The [Twin Towers] Alliance Journal will go beyond WTC-related news, of which there is relatively little, to provide links to publications, blogs, and opinions (including our own) that focus on the breakdown of our democracy and promote solutions.
+The implicit flip-side of the Lincoln quote in our heading is that the country won’t be safe if the people are not given the “the whole truth and nothing but the truth” so we can judge for ourselves.

+Widespread editorializing that passes for news is selling America short and could hobble us permanently.
 The first two pillars in “The Elements of Journalism” — the media’s presumed bible — state: “Journalism’s first obligation is to the truth” and “Its first loyalty is to citizens.”
 If only that were the prevailing ethic in the newsrooms of New York in the years after 9/11, the Twin Towers’ banishment would never have succeeded.
-That kind of power needs to be checked.

-Finally, the [Twin Towers Alliance] Institute for Responsive Government is where we will build on all that we have learned about the Freedom of Information laws.
-And it is where we will encourage the civic renaissance required to secure responsive government.
-We will report on our ongoing efforts to explore and expose, through the Freedom of Information Law, what actually transpired in the redevelopment of the World Trade Center.
+Finally, the [Twin Towers Alliance] Institute for Responsive Government is where we will employ all we have learned about the Freedom of Information laws.
+It is where we will encourage the civic renaissance needed to secure responsive government.
+We will report on our ongoing efforts to disclose, through the Freedom of Information Law, what actually transpired in the redevelopment of the World Trade Center.
 We will advance legislative initiatives to strengthen current Sunshine Laws.
 And we will promote civic awareness and social discipline.

-The last thirteen years taught us that unaccountable government, an unreliable press, and disengaged citizens are the only real problems the American people have.
-Citizens have to hold government officials and the media to account if our country is to thrive.
-Responsive government, an unbiased press, and enlightened citizens are all vital to the success of our democracy.
+We believe that unaccountable government, an unreliable press, and disengaged citizens are the only real problems the American people have.
+Citizens have to hold government officials, the media, and ourselves to account if our country is to thrive.
+Responsive government, an objective press, and enlightened citizens are all vital to the success of our republic.

 Unfortunately, the last fifty years have seen our society go into a destructive, indulgent, emotional spiral.
 Primed by the media, many people will only tolerate or credit the facts they agree with and adamantly shut out the rest.
 If that continues, an entire generation of future leaders and citizens will be ineligible to serve as fair-minded jurors deciding the fate of the nation.
 In actual courtrooms there are no “safe spaces” and jurors who can’t be impartial are excused from serving.
 But when it comes to the future of the country anything goes.

 The American novelist Edith Wharton once said: ‘There are two ways of spreading light: to be the candle or the mirror that reflects it.”
-The Twin Towers Alliance, The Alliance Journal, and The TTA Institute for Responsive Government are the platform on which we will do our part to rebuild the American dream and hope to encourage and assist others to do theirs.
+The Twin Towers Alliance, The Alliance Journal, and The TTA Institute for Responsive Government are the platform on which we hope to do our part to rebuild the American dream — of which the World Trade Center is a symbol — and hope to encourage and assist others to do theirs.